MeganBeckett/lubridate-heatmaps_tutorial/kaggle_credit-risk/README.md

 See the competition page for an overview and to download the data: https://www.kaggle.com/c/home-credit-default-risk

-This is code for my submission to the competition.
+This is my work for my submission to the competition.

+My code is located within /develop

+I created an R Notebook in RMarkdown to summarise my approach and the initial exploratory data analysis.

-To start, have a look at the R Notebook titled 00_explore.
+To start, download and open the html file for this notebook, titled 00_explore.nb.html